drammock/git-novice/_episodes/03-create.md

 > {: .solution}
 {: .challenge}
 > ## Correcting `git init` Mistakes
-> Wolfman explains to Dracula how a nested repository is redundant and may cause confusion
+> You explain to your labmate how a nested repository is redundant and may cause confusion
 > down the road.
-Dracula would like to remove the nested repository.
-How can Dracula undo
+Your labmate would like to remove the nested repository.
+How can they undo
-> his last `git init` in the `moons` subdirectory?
+> their last `git init` in the `census` subdirectory?
 >
 > > ## Solution -- USE WITH CAUTION!
 > >